Welcome to NAM's Digital Settlement Forum

 - Rectification: Requesting that we correct or supplement such data about you that is incorrect or incomplete.

 - Objection: Contacting us to let us know that you object to the collection or use of your personal data for certain purposes.
-If you believe NAM may have collected or stored personal information from you on behalf of a NAM customer, please contact the NAM customer with any requests related to your personal information.
+If you believe National Arbitration and Mediation (NAM) may have collected or stored personal information from you on behalf of a National Arbitration and Mediation (NAM) customer, please contact the National Arbitration and Mediation (NAM) customer with any requests related to your personal information.

 - Opt Out of “Sales”: Electing to have us opt you out of certain advertising practices related to your personal data.
 NAM does not exchange your personal data with third parties for payment, even if you do not opt-out of the “sale” of information.
 If you opt-out, we will adjust your preferences accordingly.